 Convertible Loan Modifications and Extinguishments

-The cash flows of new debt exceeded 10% of the remaining cash flows of the original debt on several loans.
-During the nine months ended September 30, 2020 we recorded losses on extinguishment of liabilities of approximately $3.2 million by calculating the difference of the fair value of the new debt and the carrying value of the old debt.
-The reported loss on extinguishment of liabilities includes $1,036,638 of non-cash expenses for common stock and warrants issued and writeoffs of any unamortized discount at the date of modification.
+The cash flows of new debt exceeded 10% of the remaining cash flows of the original debt on several loans in 2020 and 2019.
+We recorded losses on extinguishment of liabilities of $3,575,878 in 2020 and $795,089 in 2019.
+Our gains and losses were measured by calculating the difference of the fair value of the new debt and the carrying value of the old debt.

-The following table provides a summary of the changes in convertible debt, net of unamortized discounts, during 2020:
+The following table provides a summary of the changes in convertible debt and revolving note payable, net of unamortized discounts, during 2020:

 On September 9, 2019 and February 28, 2020 we received a total of $966,500 unsecured non-convertible loans from a private investor with a one-month term.
-During the nine months ended September 30, 2020, the Company received net proceeds of $463,500, issued 150,000 warrants to purchase common stock (five-year term and $3.50 exercise price) and repaid $275,000.
+During the year ended December 31, 2020, the Company received net proceeds of $463,500, issued 150,000 warrants to purchase common stock (five-year term and $3.50 exercise price) and repaid $275,000.
 The relative fair value of $185,660 of the warrants issued with the note was recorded as a debt discount to be amortized over the term of the notes.
-As of September 30, 2020 the Company owes $691,500 on these notes which are past due.
+As of December 31, 2020 and 2019 the Company owes $691,500 and $400,000, respectively on these notes which are past due.
 The Company and the investor are negotiating in good faith to extend the loans.

 On October 1, 2019, the Company and the holder of the $170,000 non-convertible loan issued in May 2017 agreed to extend the term of the loan to December 31, 2019.
 The Company agreed to issue 1,200 shares of its common stock per month while the note remains outstanding.
 The note will continue to earn 10% annual interest.
 The loan is currently past due and the Company and the investor are negotiating in good faith to extend the loan.